 Steps and tools to launch a podcast

 What wasn’t obvious to us at the beginning was how to set up your podcast on all the different platforms.
-It wasn’t as simple as registering your podcast name (although that was the case for SoundCloud, as it’s more of a place to share audio files).
+It wasn’t as simple as registering your podcast name.

 We found out you need to submit an episode in order to get your podcast approved by each platform—Apple Podcasts, Spotify, Stitcher, TuneIn and Google Play.
 This changed our initial idea of sharing the process of launching the Break the Twitch podcast as we went along.
 We realized that we couldn’t announce the name of the podcast for certainty until we finished recording episode 000, submitted it, and got it approved by all the platforms.

 Not only did it take time to record episode 000, it also took time to go through all the steps below, in addition to waiting for each platform to approve our podcast.